apiaxle/website/api.md

 * The merged structure (including the timestamp fields).

-## Provision a new API.
-(POST)
-### JSON fields supported

-* globalCache: The time in seconds that every call under this API should be cached.
-* endPoint: The endpoint for the API.
-For example; `graph.facebook.com`
-* protocol: (default: http) The protocol for the API, whether or not to use SSL
-* apiFormat: (default: json) The resulting data type of the endpoint.
-This is redundant at the moment but will eventually support both XML too.
-* endPointTimeout: (default: 2) Seconds to wait before timing out the connection
-* endPointMaxRedirects: (default: 2) Max redirects that are allowed when endpoint called.
-* extractKeyRegex: Regular expression used to extract API key from url.
-Axle will use the **first** matched grouping and then apply that as the key.
-Using the `api_key` or `apiaxle_key` will take precedence.
-* defaultPath: An optional path part that will always be called when the API is hit.
-* disabled: Disable this API causing errors when it's hit.

-### Returns

-* The inserted structure (including the new timestamp fields).

-# /v1/api/:api/hits
-## Get the statistics for an api.
-(GET)
-### Returns

-* Object where the keys represent timestamp for a given second and the values the amount of hits to the specified API for that second

-# /v1/api/:api/hits/now
-## Get the statistics for an api.
-(GET)
-### Returns

-* Integer, the number of hits to the API this second.
-  Designed light weight real time statistics

 # /v1/api/:api/keys
 ## List keys belonging to an API.
 (GET)
 ### Supported query params

-* from: Integer for the index of the first key you want to see.
+* from: The index of the first key you want to see.
 Starts at zero.
-* to: Integer for the index of the last key you want to see.
+* to: (default: 10) The index of the last key you want to see.
 Starts at zero.
-* resolve: if set to `true` then the details concerning the listed keys will also be printed.
+* resolve: If set to `true` then the details concerning the listed keys will also be printed.
 Be aware that this will come with a minor performace hit.

 ### Returns